Skip to content

 Plugin System

 Startup Sequence: 1.
 Message Bus Plugin starts ZMQ broker (ports 5555/5556) 2.
 Log Consumer Plugin initializes and connects to subscriber port 3.
-Shared Resources use same encrypted database connection 4.
 Coordinated Lifecycle with other backend plugins

 Current Status: Active plugin in production backend